 If you are creating a new post, you can schedule your post to publish at a later date, by clicking on Publish immediately > Edit…

 (Publish box – Publish immediately > Edit)

-Don’t forget to click Schedule to save your post settings …
+Click on Schedule to update your post settings …

 Your post is now scheduled for publishing on the date and time you have specified …

-If you are editing an existing post, you can schedule your post to be republished in the future by clicking on the Edit link next to the Published on: section …
+If you are editing an existing post, you can also schedule your post to be republished in the future by clicking on the Edit link next to the Published on: function …

 (Publish box – Edit)

 Edit the date (and time if you want) of your post and click the OK button …